avneetk194/Credit-Scoring-for-Everyday-Borrowers/README.md

-# (UPDATE IN README.md) Credit Scoring for Everyday Borrowers
+# Credit Scoring for Everyday Borrowers

-(UPDATE IN README.md)
 Briefly describe the purpose/result(s) of your project, the skills you applied, and the AI4ALL Ignite program.
 In order to determine whether regular borrowers are at risk of defaulting, I developed an AI-powered credit scoring model for this project.
 To find important borrower characteristics and spot any bias in model projections, I examined real-world data using machine learning algorithms like logistic regression, decision trees, and gradient boosting.

 I used my knowledge of data visualization, model evaluation, supervised learning, and fairness audits.
 This project was created as a component of the AI4ALL Ignite initiative, where I investigated the ethical applications of AI to solve practical problems and advance inclusion, equity, and transparency.

 ## Problem Statement <!--- do not change this line -->